-Surfacing among the most common issues encountered by iPhone owners after installing an iOS update is on rapid battery draining.
+Surfacing among the most common issues encountered by iPhone 7 Plus owners after installing an iOS update is on rapid battery draining.
 This usually occurs when apps have gone rogue following the update installation.
 The same thing can happen if the new iOS update is programmed to override the phone’s current system settings.
-All these are apparently attributed to software errors and therefore possible to fix.
+All these, including iPhone 7 battery life problem, are apparently attributed to software errors and therefore possible to fix.

 Now, before anything else, if you have other issues with your phone, make sure you drop by our troubleshooting page for we have already provided solutions to hundreds of problems reported by our readers.
 Odds are that we may have already provided a solution to the problem you currently have so try to find issues that are similar with yours on that page and feel free to use the solutions we suggested.
 If they don’t work or if you need further assistance, fill up our iPhone issues questionnaire and hit submit to contact us.